Modular Relations of the Tutte Symmetric Function: Characterizing the Modular Relations of the Chromatic and Tutte Symmetric Functions

 \end{proof}

-Thus, the best we can do to get a single modular relation for either $X_G$ or $XB_G$ is an argument akin to Theorem 4.2 from \cite{ore} or Theorem 11 from \cite{tutteCrew} that gives such relations for graphs with some guaranteed nice structure (in these cases, a symmetry).
-Note also that this implies that the set of Tutte-friendly $L$ is a proper subset of $Ker(XB)$, since we know of pairs of graphs that have equal Tutte symmetric function (e.g. see Theorem 11 or Figure 5 in \cite{tutteCrew}).
+Thus, the best we can do to get a two-term ``modular relation" for either $X$ or $XB$ is an argument akin to Theorem 4.2 from \cite{ore} or Theorem 11 from \cite{tutteCrew} that gives such relations for graphs with some guaranteed nice structure (in these cases, a symmetry).
+Note also that Corollary \ref{cor:mod} holds and gives a nonzero element of $\mathbb{G}[t]$ even when $H_1$ and $H_2$ are isomorphic.
+Since in this case clearly $H_1-H_2 \in Ker(XB)$, this immediately implies that the set of modular relations of $XB$ is a \emph{proper} subset of $Ker(XB)$ (and likewise for $X$).